This article will discuss why stretches for migraines might help, what research has been done, and what stretches you might want to try.

 - Hold for 30 seconds.

-Stretches for Migraines Are Just One Tool
+Stretches for Migraines are Just One Tool

 If you decide to try stretching to see if it helps with your migraine attacks, keep in mind that it’s best used in conjunction with other tools.